ufjschool/ob-s14/drafts/second/HauntedStory.md

 They were more professional and gentler-looking than I had imagined.
 I felt silly for carrying my pepper spray along with me, thinking that I’d have to protect myself from something paranormal that might have tagged along for the interview.

-“ ‘I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
+“ 'I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
 I hear that one line; I’ve heard it dozens of times,” Boothby said.

 Alongside the rest of their team, Boothby and Bolejack investigate all things bizarre: the noises, the sightings, the smells.
 Together they attempt to explain the unexplainable.